Tom Johnson (American boxer)

-Tom Johnson (born July 15, 1964 in Evansville, IN) is the former IBF featherweight champion of the world.
+Tom Johnson (born July 15, 1964) is an American former boxer who was the IBF featherweight champion of the world.

+Professional career

 Known as "Boom Boom", Johnson turned pro in 1986 and in 1991 challenged Manuel Medina for the IBF Featherweight Title, losing a technical decision.
 In 1993 he rematched Medina and was able to win the title with a narrow split decision victory.
-Johnson was able to successfully defend the title 11 times before losing the belt to the young phenom Naseem Hamed via 8th round TKO.
+Johnson was able to successfully defend the title 11 times including against Jose Badillo in Germany, before losing the belt to the young phenom Naseem Hamed via 8th round TKO.
 Johnson never challenged for a major title again, and retired in 2002 after being TKO'd by Jorge Páez.